Your browser is not optimized for viewing this website.

 with Ryan Kennedy, PsyD, LP, LAC, MAC, RN, ACS

 DESCRIPTION: This class emphasizes the higher risk of infectious diseases among people who have substance use problems.
 Anyone who is misusing substances is at higher risk for contracting and spreading infectious diseases.
 Understanding of diseases that might affect clients who are addicted to alcohol and other substances is a cornerstone of addiction counseling.
 The class helps prepare addiction professionals to screen and identify such diseases, determine client risk for infection, educate clients about disease prevention and treatment options, and assist clients in obtaining appropriate treatment as needed.
 Additionally, this and all addiction counselor classes seek to enhance the ability of the counselor to offer treatment services in a manner that respects gender, race and ethnicity, sexual orientation, cultural, familial, systemic, and socioeconomic diversity.
-NOTE: This class can be taken independently, as a required course for CAT/CAS/LAC credentialing, and also as part of the Noeticus Professional Addiction Counselor: Level 2 - Practice Endorsement™ (NPAC-PE-2) and/or the more comprehensive Noeticus Professional Addiction Counselor - Certification Program™ (NPAC-CP); Save an additional 20% by purchasing the complete NPAC-PE-2 Course Package.
+NOTE: This class can be taken independently, as a required course for CAT/CAS/LAC credentialing, and also as part of the Noeticus Addiction and Recovery Therapy: Level 2 - Practice Endorsement™ (NART-PE-2) and/or the more comprehensive Noeticus Addiction and Recovery Therapy - Certification Program™ (NART-CP); Save an additional 20% by purchasing the complete NART-PE-2 Course Package.
 Learn more or register HERE.

 • TIME: 9:00 am to 5:30 pm.